theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 Configure SELinux to run in `permissive` mode.

-The HAProxy setup itself is super simple, just load-balance a bunch of ports in TCP mode round-robin across all the Smart Proxies.
+The HAProxy setup itself is straightforward, just load-balance a bunch of ports in TCP mode round-robin across all the Smart Proxies.
 TCP mode is required because the load balancer will not be doing TLS termination.
 There are just two exceptions to that: port 443 should use `source` not `roundrobin` to not confuse Yum, and the additional port for the PuppetCA (8141) is forwarded only to the first smart proxy.

 | Service    | Port | Mode | Balance mode | Destination |
 | ---------- | ---- | ---- | ------------ | ----------- |